-Symptoms of a breast infection may also be associated with a rare but serious condition called inflammatory breast cancer.
-This type of cancer begins when abnormal cells in the breast ducts divide and multiply at a rapid rate.
-These abnormal cells then clog lymphatic vessels (part of the lymphatic system, which helps remove waste and toxins from the body) in the skin of the breast, causing red, swollen skin that is warm and painful to the touch.
+Symptoms of a breast infection may also be associated with inflammatory breast cancer, which is a rare but serious disease.
+This type of cancer begins when abnormal cells in the breast ducts divide and multiply quickly.
+These abnormal cells then clog the lymphatic vessels (part of the lymphatic system, which helps remove waste and toxins from the body) in the skin of the breast, causing red, swollen skin that is warm and painful to the touch.
 Breast changes may occur over the course of several weeks.

 Symptoms of inflammatory breast cancer may include:

 - thickness or visible enlargement of one breast